b-cheek/JazzEdApp/ReferenceDocs/devNotes.md

   * Recognizable lick

 I think these ideas could pair well with motivic development that may be harder to implement.
 A final closing idea is that the idea of a contour could be used in the context of an entire solo.

+### 2:38

+I added the buttons to control generation, and I generate rests by default.
+Note, **Having DE at the beginning with *tr* above means that an invisible character (usually tab) is being read as abc**.

+Tomorrow I want to do some styling and then make this demo officially complete, I'll try and make it a release on github.
+Will go into more detail then.

+Also so I don't forget, some other questions I want to ask Carlos:

+* Does the user input key signature?
+* Repeats allowed?
+  * Would generation be without a repeat presumably?
+* Cap on number of measures?
+* Best way for user to manually input chord symbols?